 Place: Second floor foyer, Prague Congress Centre (Congress Venue)

-Admission: Free access for all registered participants, accompanying persons and exhibitors
+Admission: Free access for all registered participants (delegates only), accompanying persons and exhibitors

 Dress code: Casual

 The Prague Congress Centre is one of the most dominant points in the city.
 It is located on one of Prague’s many hills, which provides visitors with a beautiful view of the world famous Prague panorama where the silhouette of Prague Castle, together with a myriad of towers belonging to churches, cathedrals, palaces and historical buildings from the centre, rise above the Vltava River and extensive parks.
 Its location is very practical, being easily accessible from the city centre by underground or motorway.
 It has its own underground system station, “Vyšehrad” and extensive parking facilities.

 Admission: Free access for all registered delegates and accompanying persons.
 A valid entrance ticket is needed.